vkoves/electrify-chicago/README.md

 ### Run Data Processing

 If you update the raw data CSVs or the data scripts that post-process them (like if you are adding a new statistical analysis), you need to re-run the data processing.
-Make sure to follow the "Python Setup" steps first.

-To then process a new CSV file (at `src/data/source/ChicagoEnergyBenchmarking.csv`), from the project directory run the following command inside the Docker container bash shell:
+To then process a new CSV file (at `src/data/source/ChicagoEnergyBenchmarking.csv`), you need to run the following command inside the Docker bash shell:

 ```bash
 bash run_all.sh